What is the HAT PDA (Personal Data Account)?

 - Efficiency for individuals.
 The ability to use their data again and again to fill in forms, or get personalised recommendations

 - Private by default.
-Organisations that ask HAT Owners for data can choose to INQUIRE data in real time and on demand, instead of ACQUIRING it.
+Organisations that ask HAT Owners for data can choose to INQUIRE data in real time and on demand, instead of ACQUIRING it (although they can do both if they wish, with a transparent rating system)

 - Reduce privacy risks.
-Exchange data for as long as individuals want to, e.g. to check into a hotel, or to post a notice on social media, and stop exchanging when the other party no longer needs it.
+Exchange data for as long as individuals want to, e.g. to check into a hotel, and stop exchanging when the other party no longer needs it.

 What opportunities do HATs give

-- Stimulate innovation in the data economy.
+- Stimulate innovation in the data economy with portability and mobility.
 New data services/apps can be created, which are privacy preserving without the need to build user accounts

 - Build trust.
-New privacy-preserving data driven apps that do not need identity can be created.
+New privacy-preserving data driven apps that do not need to hoard or hoover up data can be created.

 What is the goal